 - Healthy lifestyle – get enough sleep, regular exercise, healthy diet

 Anxiety affects many people and can get in the way of living an enjoyable life.
-Sometimes you need to regulate your feelings, sometimes you need to address the cause, or a mixture of both.
-Whether your anxiety is mild, moderate or severe, if it is a problem for you then use the form below to make an appointment and find out how we can help.
+Treatment can involve learning to regulate your feelings, finding ways to address the causes, or a mixture of both.
+Whether your anxiety is mild, moderate or severe, if it is a problem for you then contact us to make an appointment and find out how we can help.